microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   1. Open the bootloader project PIC18F57Q43_BL.X in MPLAB X IDE.
 Right Click on PIC18F57Q43_BL.X and Set as Main Project.
   ![PIC18F57Q43 Bootloader Project](Images/PIC18F57Q43_Bootloader_Project.png)

-  2. Open MCC from the toolbar and select MCC Melody.
-Download the latest versions of the required libraries.
-For bootloader generation, the required drivers are NVM, Timer(Delay) & UART and also the bootloader driver from the libraries section.
+  2. Open MCC from the toolbar.
   ![MPLAB Code Configurator](Images/Opening%20MCC.png)

-  3. Open CLKCTRL from System module in the Project Resources tab and configure the oscillator.
+  3. Open CLKCTRL from System module in the Project Resources tab.
+Make sure the Clock source is configured.
 In general, faster is better for more reliable communication.
   ![Clock Setting for PIC18F57Q43](Images/ClockSetting.png)

-  4. Open Bootloader8-bit driver under libraries section in project resources.
-If the Bootloader driver is not available in the Project Resource, add it to the project by double clicking on it under Device Resources.
+  4. Open Bootloader8-bit driver under Libraries section in Project Resources.
+If the Bootloader driver is not available in the Project Resources, add it to the project by double clicking on it under Device Resources.
 Select UART1 from the UART Selector drop-down list.
+If you cannot see the Bootloader module in the Device Resources, navigate to the library release notes and follow the steps located in the Installing MCC Melody Bootloader 8-Bit Library section.
   ![Bootloader UART Slection](Images/Bootloader_UART_Selection.PNG)

-  5. Open UART module and select UART1 is from the UART PLIB Selector drop down list.
+  5. Open UART module.
+Make sure UART1 is selected from the UART PLIB Selector drop down list.
   ![USART1 Selection for PIC18F57Q43 Bootloader](Images/UART1_Selection.png)

   6. Open UART1_Peripheral tab from the Builder window.
 Make sure UART, UART Receiver and UART Transmitter are enabled.